JuliaAttic/QuDirac.jl/docs/inner_products.md

 log2(::InnerExpr)
 ```

-If you would like support for a function not in the above list, feel free to open an issue or pull request on the QuDirac repo.
+If you would like support for a function not in the above list, feel free to open an issue or pull request on the DiracNotation repo.